 By adding organic matter to the soil, you’re improving your garden’s natural ecosystem.
 Both microorganisms and insects thrive when your garden has added organic material.

 Insects are often considered detrimental to plant health.
-Attracting the right ones by having a healthy, organic garden are actually beneficial.
+Attracting the right ones by having a healthy, organic garden is actually beneficial.

 Beneficial microorganisms are another key to a green garden.
-They help keep harmful soil-born diseases and things like nematodes at bay.
+They help keep harmful soil-borne diseases and things like nematodes at bay.